Previous Home Site Map Contact Next

 Reference Point Elevation - Type the elevation (above mean sea level) of the ground at the site reference point.
 See Setting the Case's Physical Units for information on selecting the units used to specify elevations.

 The Flying Days per Month and Annual Operating Days are the average number of days per month and year, respectively, on which aircraft typically operate at the principal airfield being modeled by the BaseOps case.
 For airfields that operate continuously, 30 days per month and 365 days per year are typically used.
+The monthly average is used by the MRNMap noise model.
+The yearly average is used by NMap, AAM, and RNM.
+These data entry fields may be hidden, depending on which noise models you selected: see Noise Models.

 The Number of Daily Periods specifies the number of periods into which a 24-hour day is partitioned for the purpose of noise modeling.
 This allows the noise models to give some consideration to the time at which noise events occur (events that occur at night are considered more significant, due to their greater potential to annoy).